-This text is now converted to shapes and we can apply a new gradient by either using the gradient option in the colour panel or by selecting any saved gradients in the colours section of our Library panel.
+This text is now converted to shapes and we can apply a new gradient by either using the gradient option in the color panel, or by selecting any saved gradients in the colors section of our Library panel.

 One helpful tip when applying gradients to any text is to try to use text with a heavy font weight.
 This will give your gradient more surface area to be applied to and will help your message stand out more.
 If your text is too thin, applying a gradient can make the text much more difficult to read and the contrast might be too faded.

 I’m sure many of you have probably added color overlays to images before but have you ever tried gradient overlays?
 Applying gradients over images can serve many purposes.
 Besides being fun, these gradients can serve a more functional purpose in our designs to apply more contrast between the image and other graphic elements making the message easier to read.

 In the example above, if we were to apply text and buttons over this original image, there would be little contrast separating the elements from the image and the graphics may get lost.
 By applying this gradient between them, not only does this provide a more festive style, you can accomplish this contrast and separation at the same time.